 The strategy helps to facilitate alignment between your marketing and sales teams.
 In the end, both departments are working toward the same goal — to create more sales and build better relationships with customers and prospects.

 A shift toward sales enablement includes the development of content that will be useful for both teams.
 According to a study by Aberdeen, 74% of high-performing sales organizations have strong sales and marketing alignment.

 Sales enablement training never stops inside organizations.
 The strategies call for a constant effort to better understand your customers and the sales process.
 Regular training helps your teams to sell more effectively.

-In companies that lean heavily toward sales enablement strategies, training should take place 3-4 times per year.
+Training in companies that lean heavily toward sales enablement strategies should occur 3-4 times per year.
 In most companies, a single yearly training period of the standard.

 Sales Enablement Facilitates Reliable Growth

 So, what is sales enablement?
 Sales enablement is all about improved experiences.
 Your salespeople have a better experience because they have more tools and content on hand to share with prospects during the sales process.

-The prospects themselves have a better experience because they are being provided with more information over longer periods of time, helping them to build better relationships with companies and better understand their buying decision.
+The prospects themselves have a better experience because they are provided with more information over longer periods, helping them build better relationships with companies and better understand their buying decision.